EA SDS Training My Bookings My Learning Portal More

 Training Aim:

-This Professional Learning & Development Programme aims to provide an opportunity for Specialist Provision staff to explore how to implement Physical Structure within their Early Years classroom to better support the individual needs of their pupils.
+This Professional Learning & Development Programme aims to provide an opportunity for Specialist Provision staff to explore how to implement Activity Systems within their Primary classroom to better support the individual needs of their pupils.

 Course Structure/Content: